by Scott Kellogg, Psychotherapist at The Transformational Chairwork Psychotherapy Project

 “Then, as now, it was clear that narcotic addiction could not be eliminated simply by prohibition, however severe the penalties.
 For a chronic user, the need for narcotics is inelastic.
 With tens of thousands of such persons as a market, limiting supply without reducing demand increases the price of illicit drugs to the point that black marketers are willing to take the necessary risks.
 The net result is a highly profitable business for the drug sellers, corruption of government officials, infiltration of legitimate business with laundered money, increase in crime committed by addicts to support their expensive habits, filling of jails, and deaths from the injection of contaminated drugs of uncertain potency.
 The clear lesson to be learned from repeated failures of past policies is that demand must be reduced by effective treatment.

 The epidemic of narcotic use has not been extinguished by prohibition, civil commitment, jailing, or other punishments. …”

-“The treatment is corrective, normalizing neurological and endocrinologic processes in patients whose endogenous ligand-receptor function has been deranged by long-term use of powerful narcotic drugs. …With long-term administration of narcotics, the modulating system is downregulated.
+“The treatment is corrective, normalizing neurological and endocrinologic processes in patients whose endogenous ligand-receptor function has been deranged by long-term use of powerful narcotic drugs. …With the long-term administration of narcotics, the modulating system is down-regulated.
 The receptors become insensitive both to narcotic drugs and to their natural ligands.
-A new stability is achieved if methadone is given in an adequate daily dose, but at the price of continued dependence on the medication.”
+A new stability is achieved if methadone is given in an adequate daily dose but at the price of continued dependence on the medication.”

 “Objectively measurable physiological disturbances persist after detoxification from heroin or any other narcotic that has been used for a long time.”